-Christmas Day of 2012 turned out to be as beautiful as I hoped at Bear River National Wildlife Refuge (also known as Bear River Migratory Bird Refuge) because of bright skies, snow on the ground and virtually having the place to ourselves.
+Christmas Day of 2012 turned out to be as beautiful as I hoped at Bear River National Wildlife Refuge because of bright skies, snow on the ground, birds and the expansive views.
 The Promontory Mountains to the west were gorgeous covered in a blanket of fresh snow.
 Bear River had some open water but there was also ice along the shore and some of the smaller ponds were frozen over.
 The lowest temp I saw was 6 degrees Fahrenheit but it didn’t feel that cold because of the warmth of the sun.

 Before seeing the Bald Eagle I spotted a Barn Owl flying but the owl would not let us get close enough for images.
 During the morning at Bear River NWR and north in the Golden Spike Area we saw Bald and Golden Eagles, Rough-legged Hawks, Red-tailed Hawks, Northern Harriers, a Prairie Falcon and quite a few American Kestrels.
 In addition I spotted two Short-eared Owls flying over a marshy area.
 Most of these great raptor were just too far away for photos.